fishslips/TimSeverance/docs/Academic/Discrete 1/CS-2300/FINAL REVIEW.md

 What is the coefficient of x2y7 in (5x - y)9?

-Given G and G' are isomorphic, find the isomorphism function from G to G'.
+Isomorphism function from G to G'

-Find the the adjacency list and the degree sequence for the graph below.
+Find the the adjacency list and the degree sequence for a graph.
 (For the adjacency list, please list them in alphabetical order.)